Wentworth Falls, New South Wales: Tourism

 One of the most popular walks in the area, the National Pass, skirts the top edge of the Valley of the Waters, along a narrow clay stone ledge perched halfway down the cliff, and then ascends the ridge via a series of sandstone steps built by Peter Mulheran and a group known as "The Irish Brigade" in 1908.
 The Conservation Hut is an information centre and restaurant in Wentworth Falls leased from the NSW National Parks & Wildlife Service, and serves as a starting point for several of these walks.

+Grand Orange Lodge of Australia

+The Grand Orange Lodge of Australia, which is the Australian branch of the Orange Order, is headquartered on Langford Road, Wentworth Falls.